 Bex first release ‘BOOTLACE’ was released on Numinous Records in 2002 and will be available for download shortly

-Bex is now sponsored by both Ozark Guitars and the legendary guitar maker Chris Eccleshall who has built guitars for Clapton, Gallagher and Bowie to name a few, along with his partner Eddie Cameron.
+Bex is now sponsored by Strinberg Guitars, Teye Guitars Ozark Guitars and the legendary guitar maker Chris Eccleshall (Clapton, Gallagher Bowie) with his partner Eddie Cameron

 ‘…sounds like a breakthrough album’– Rock n Reel (R2) UK